What is premature ovarian aging or insufficiency or failure (POI, POF, or POA)?

 Premature ovarian insufficiency, failure or aging (POF or POA) is a loss of ovarian function in younger women, usually below the age of 35.
-Women with POI/POF/POA have eggs that are less or not capable to become fertilized.
+Women with POI/POF/POA have eggs that don't fertilize easily and may even be incapable of becoming fertilized.
 POF is among the reasons women have difficulties getting pregnant and is seen in about 10% of younger women with fertility problems.

 POI/POF/POA is associated with: